michellelimsh/planet/README.md

 # PlaNET: Blueprinting the Future of Transport

-PlaNET is an application designed for city planners to better understand and improve their transportation systems.
+PlaNET is a project developed to help city planners better understand and improve their transportation systems.

 ## Inspiration